Streptococcus pneumoniae

 Worldwide, S. pneumoniae is the major cause of pneumonia, sepsis, and meningitis and the leading cause of community-acquired pneumonia in young children and the elderly.

-The Native Antigen Company are pleased to offer a Streptococcus pneumoniae native lysate for use in the development of immunoassays.
+The Native Antigen Company are pleased to offer Streptococcus native lysates for use in the development of immunoassays.

-The Native Antigen Company are pleased to offer a pair of monoclonal antibodies that are specific to Streptococcus pneumoniae, which are suitable for use in the development of immunoassays.
+The Native Antigen Company are pleased to offer Streptococcus antibodies, suitable for use in the development of immunoassays.

 Questions?